Real Estate Crowdfunding Learning Center

 CrowdStreet Review

 The largest real estate crowdfunding platforms will garner the most amount of funding.
 They will also attract the best deals and have the strongest underwriting.
-As we saw with RealtyShares closing its doors, there is platform risk.
+As we saw with RealtyShares and PeerStreet closing their doors, there is platform risk.
 However, all deals are their own LLCs that will operate regardless of the platform once the deal closes.

 Most real estate crowdfunding companies investing in equity and preferred equity set up LLCs and operating companies for the specific purpose of managing our investments.
 Therefore, investments continue to perform regardless of what happens to the platform.

 As with any investment, only invest what you can afford to lose.
-Real estate crowdfunding is an illiquid investment compared to stocks, and carries risks like all investments.
+Private real estate investing is an illiquid investment compared to stocks, and carries risks like all investments.

 Utilize each platform to thoroughly analyze each deal.
+Carefully analyze the sponsor.
 Diversify your holdings so that you have at least five investments if you are investing in individual deals.
 Building wealth is about investing for the long-term, and I believe real estate crowdfunding is here to stay.

-Fundrise is my favorite platform because they are the creator of the eREIT.
+Fundrise is my favorite platform because they have diversified funds that invest in residential and industrial properties in the Sunbelt.
 For most people, investing in a diversified real estate fund is the most appropriate way to gain real estate exposure.

-Fundrise has been around since 2012 and is the oldest and largest real estate crowdfunding platform with over 400,000 investors and over $3.5 billion in assets under management.
+Fundrise has been around since 2012 and is the oldest and largest real estate crowdfunding platform with over 400,000 investors and over $3.3 billion in assets under management.
 Investors can invest as little as $10 on the Fundrise platform.
-Returns have been very steady over the years, even during down years in the stock market
+Returns have been very steady over the years, even during down years in the stock market.

 To get rich, you must identify long-term trends and invest.
 Thanks to technology, real estate crowdfunding, and the rise of 1099 freelance work, I believe investing in the heartland/sunbelt is going to be a multi-decade trend that is going to make investors money.